nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

          _________________________________________________________________________________________
 ```

-### 3.7 Adding Ingredient
+### 3.3 Ingredient Management by Fridge Storage

+To begin with, the user needs to enter command `'a'- remove all expired` or `'b' - add/remove/use an ingredient` in the main menu.
+In mode `a`, all expired ingredients would be removed after execution of the command `a`.
+While the execution of command  `b`, directs the user into Ingredient management menu.
+The below commands, except for removing all expired, are all executed in the Ingredient management menu.

+#### 3.3.1 Adding Ingredient: `add`

-User needs to enter `b` in the menu first.
-To add an ingredient to the IngredientsList, user needs to execute command below:
+To add an ingredient to the IngredientsList, the user needs to execute command below:

-Format: `add ` `ingredient name` `ingredient amount` `ingredient expiry date`
+Format: `add `  `INGREDIENT_NAME` `INGREDIENT_AMOUNT` `INGREDIENT_EXPIRY_DATE-(dd/mm/yyyy)`

-if the ingredient already exist in the list, but **do not have the same expiry date**, another entry of the ingredient will be created in the ingredient list. **However**, if the ingredient also **have the same expiry date as the existing ingredient in the ingredient list**, the amount of the existing ingredient amount will be added on and no new entry will be created in the ingredient list.
+If the ingredient already exist in the list, but **do not have the same expiry date**, another entry of the ingredient will be created in the ingredient list. **However**, if the ingredient also **have the same expiry date as the existing ingredient in the ingredient list**, the amount of the existing ingredient amount will be added on and no new entry will be created in the ingredient list.

 Examples: